-To conserve energy, your computer is set to dim the display after 10 minutes of inactivity, and enter the low-power Sleep mode which shuts down the system after 15 minutes of inactivity in AC power mode.
+To conserve energy, your computer is set to enter the low-power Sleep mode which shuts down the system and display within 15 minutes of inactivity in AC power mode.
 We recommend that you leave this and other energy saving features active, so that your computer will operate at its maximum energy efficiency.
 You can wake the computer from Sleep mode by pressing the power button.
 See the "Mobile Computing" section of the Toshiba User's Guide for more information on using power management settings to conserve computer energy.